 - We lab-test more than 40 microwaves – become a CHOICE member to see our full reviews

 Have you ever splurged on the pricier model thinking that a higher cost must equal a better product?

 Well, when it comes to microwaves, the proof is in the (reheated) pudding – and our expert testers have found that cheaper models can often outperform more expensive ones.

-CHOICE expert Fiona Mair tests a microwave's reheating performance with 12 different needles measuring temperature.
+Hands on: CHOICE expert Fiona Mair tests a microwave's reheating performance with 12 different needles measuring temperature.

 To test if you truly get what you pay for, our experts (including Fiona Mair, above) compared two budget models from Kmart and Panasonic against premium ones from Smeg and Miele.
 They looked at key criteria including reheating, defrosting, noise and cleaning, and found that you don't have to spend a fortune for a high-performing microwave.
 Here's what they found.

 You may think a cheap and cheerful Kmart product could never measure up to a high-end European brand such as Smeg, but when we looked at these models in the lab, the Kmart came out on top.

 In fact, despite the 27-litre, 1000-watt Smeg costing more than five times as much, the 25-litre, 900-watt Kmart scored higher for both performance and ease of use.

 Both models are good at defrosting frozen food and cooking vegetables.
 But the Smeg is likely to leave your leftovers cold in the middle, with a reheating score of just 44%, while the Kmart model is very good at evenly reheating food.

 The Smeg is also a pain to clean, with lots of small holes inside the machine that can accumulate dirt, and it's surprisingly loud, with a noisy fan and noticeable vibration.